 WrestleMania has been happening for 35 years and has truly been the epitome of WWE success.
 With the quality of the venues, entrances, and fights, this event is truly at the top and has been for quite some time.

-The first-ever WrestleMania was held on March 31, 1985, in Madison Square Garden, New York City, USA.
+The first-ever 'Mania took place in Madison Square Garden, New York City, USA, on the 31st March, 1985.
 The event was well attended and marked the first-ever major wrestling event, surpassing the previous efforts of all nationwide promotions.

 The all-round success of WrestleMania 1 saw WWF overtake NWA (National Wrestling Alliance) and AWA (American Wrestling Association).